stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 Target
         The domain name of the target host providing the service of listening for generalised notifications of the specified type.
-        There MUST be one or more address records for this name.
+        This name MUST resolve to one or more address records.

 # Open Questions